What is Authorised Capital of a Company?

 Introduction

 You need funds to start a business.
 There are multiple ways of raising funds for your business based on the business structure that you choose.
 If you move forward with online company registration in India, there are short term and long term modes of raising capital.
 In companies, the capital is share capital.
+Hence, before you move ahead with starting your company, you need to know what is authorised share capital.
 Further, since the company has a separate legal existence from its owners, the capital requirements, etc of the company fall on the basis of its MOA.
 The memorandum of association of a company provides for the maximum limit of funds that a company can raise.
-This is the ‘authorised capital’.
-Through this article, you can get an idea on what is authorised capital of the company and the inter-relation of authorised and paid up capital.
+This is the meaning of authorised capital.
+Through this article, you can get an idea on what is authorised capital of the company and the interrelation of authorised and paid up capital.

 What is authorised share capital?